 Prior to joining NORC, Subias was a Senior Research Director at GfK where he focused on online survey research for government, foundation, and the academic sectors.
 He was also responsible for revenue-generation for surveys conducted in support of litigation.
 During his time at GfK and Knowledge Networks, which GfK acquired in 2012, Subias managed over 400 research studies for a wide range of foundations and non-profit organizations, university principal investigators, and commercial clients.
 He holds a B.S. in Business Administration from the University of Southern California.

 Panel Business Development Manager

 As Panel Business Development Manager, Dan Costanzo assists clients with all aspects of project development: the brainstorming of solutions, price quotes and proposals, grant support, contracting, and account management.
 Dan has worked on the AmeriSpeak Panel since its inception in 2014, leading for several years the panel recruitment effort in NORC's telephone center.
-Before joining the AmeriSpeak team, Dan spent 11 years as a Production Manager in the telephone center, including the development and execution of project and staff trainings, CATI project management, and team leadership.
+Before joining the AmeriSpeak team, Dan spent 11 years as a Production Manager in the telephone center, including the development and execution of project and staff trainings, project management, and staff leadership.

 Prior to joining NORC, Dan taught both Spanish and English-as-a-Foreign-Language, including time spent living and working in Madrid.
 He also served as a policy aide to former Vice Presidential candidate and current U.S. Senator Tim Kaine during his stint as Lieutenant Governor of Virginia.
 Dan is nearly fluent in Spanish and holds a B.A. in History from the University of Virginia.